AbhishekNair050/Attendance-Tracking-using-Face-Recogniton/README.md

 2. **ml.py**: This file handles the machine learning aspect of the project.
 It extracts facial landmarks from the preprocessed images, processes the landmark data, and trains the Random Forest model for attendance tracking.

-3. **train.py**: This file is responsible for training the machine learning model using the processed facial landmark data.
+3. **train.py**: This file contains necessary functions for image capture.

 4. **landmarks.py**: This file contains functions to extract facial landmarks from images using the MediaPipe library.